tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-7-chatgpt-fun.md

 * Then, will readers feel cheated if they were to learn they were reading a bot?
 (You're not reading a bot now, but it's hard to tell, right?)
 * Will the internet become saturated with AI-generated content?
 This content can surely achieve its usual purpose: to garner attention.
 If so, we're screwed.
 * Then, I'm keen to use all writing tools that can help.
 I sometimes use Grammarly to try to identify typos and awkward sentences.
 At the very least, ChatGPT could help with similar fixes.
-* I'm might use this tool to create high-level summaries.
+* I might use this tool to create high-level summaries.
 * Will my brain atrophy if this tool just does all the heavy lifting now?
 No more ability to distill content on my own?
 * Most of the content ChatGPT produces is *blah*, so we probably shouldn't be too worried about it.
 The Internet will basically become an echo chamber.
 * ChatGPT's best feature is probably writing short summaries of longer content.
 This could be especially useful when integrating research.